xoe-labs/dodoo-loader/README.rst

 ~~~~~~
 .. code:: bash

-    Usage: loader.py [OPTIONS]
+  Usage: dodoo-loader [OPTIONS]

     Loads data into an Odoo Database.

     Supply data by file or stream in a supported format and load it into a
     local or remote Odoo database.

     Highlights:

     • Detects model-level dependency on related fields and record-level
     dependencies in tree-like tables (hierarchies).
 Cares to load everything
     in the correct order*.

     • Supported formats: JSON, CSV, XLS & XLSX

     • Logs success to --out.
 Next runs deduplicate based on those logs.

     • [TBD] Can trigger onchange as if data was entered through forms.

     Note: record-level dependency detection only works with parent columns
     ending in /.id (db ID) or /id (ext ID).
 Either one must match the
     principal id or .id column (to which it refers).

     Note: For UX and security reasons, nested semantics (as in Odoo) are not
     supported as they usually are undeterministic (lack of identifier on the
     nested levels).
 That's too dangerous for ETL.

   Options:
-      -c, --config FILE           Specify the Odoo configuration file.
-Other ways
-                                  to provide it are with the ODOO_RC or
-                                  OPENERP_SERVER environment variables, or
-                                  ~/.odoorc (Odoo >= 10) or ~/.openerp_serverrc.
-      -d, --database TEXT         Specify the database name.
-If present, this
-                                  parameter takes precedence over the database
-                                  provided in the Odoo configuration file.
-      --log-level TEXT            Specify the logging level.
-Accepted values
-                                  depend on the Odoo version, and include debug,
-                                  info, warn, error.  [default: warn]
-      --logfile FILE              Specify the log file.
     -f, --file FILENAME         Path to the file, that you want to load.
 You can
                                 specify this option multiple times for more than
                                 one file to load.
     -s, --stream TEXT...        [stream type model] Stream, you want to load.
                                 `type` can be csv or json. `model` can be any
                                 odoo model availabe in env.
 You can specify this
                                 option multiple times for more than one stream
                                 to load.
     --onchange / --no-onchange  [TBD] Trigger onchange methods as if data was
                                 entered through normal form views.  [default:
                                 True]
     --batch INTEGER             The batch size.
 Records are cut-off for
                                 iteration after so many records.  [default: 50]
     --out FILENAME              Log success into a json file.  [default:
                                 ./log.json]
+    --logfile FILE              Specify the log file.
+    -d, --database TEXT         Specify the database name.
+If present, this
+                                parameter takes precedence over the database
+                                provided in the Odoo configuration file.
+    --log-level TEXT            Specify the logging level.
+Accepted values
+                                depend on the Odoo version, and include debug,
+                                info, warn, error.  [default: info]
+    -c, --config FILE           Specify the Odoo configuration file.
+Other ways
+                                to provide it are with the ODOO_RC or
+                                OPENERP_SERVER environment variables, or
+                                ~/.odoorc (Odoo >= 10) or ~/.openerp_serverrc.
     --help                      Show this message and exit.

 Useful links